 Look for these orange tags that indicate a freebie with a purchase!

 You can almost always find a Yankee Candle on sale at Bed Bath & Beyond, and I recommend figuring out the cost per ounce in order to get the best deal on candles.
 For example, this freebie deal makes 12 votive candles cheaper per ounce than a medium jar candle, even a medium jar candle on sale!

 In fact, you’ll save $0.22/oz. when compared with a medium jar candle on sale.
 And you’ll save even more ($0.88/oz.) compared to a full-price medium jar candle.

 - Medium sized Yankee Candle jar (sale price: $9.49): $0.65/oz.

 - Votive-size Yankee Candles (buy 9, get 3 promo $8.91): $0.43/oz.

-After your wedding day, you’ll get two 10% off coupons to use within 90 days.
-One you can use online and one to use in-store.
+After your wedding day, you’ll get 20% off to use within 90 days on everything left on your registry.